KishanPrajapati79/nodek8appecr/README.md

 Continuous integration and deployment of scalable containerised Node and Mongo web application on Kubernetes using Jenkins Pipeline, Docker, Github, AWS ECR and ngrok.
-Monitoring with Prometheus and Grafana.
+Monitoring with Prometheus and Grafana